Italy - Factors to watch on September 24

 ECONOMY

-ISTAT releases September consumer confidence data (0800 GMT); preliminary July and August non-UE trade flash data (0900 GMT).
+ISTAT releases June and July industry orders and sales data (0800 GMT); July retail sales data (0900 GMT); July and August non-EU foreign trade data (1000 GMT).

+Rome, Economy Minister Pier Carlo Padoan and Labour Minister Giuliano Poletti speak before Senate Budget and Labour committees (0630 GMT).

 DEBT

-The Italian Treasury said on Tuesday it would offer 7 billion euros ($9.02 billion) of Treasury bills (BOTs) at its regular end-month auction on Sept.
-26.

-Treasury announces sale of BTP bonds, with relative amounts to be auctioned on Sept.
+Treasury announces sale of BTP and CCTeu bonds, with relative amounts to be auctioned on Sept.
 29.

 COMPANIES